 Different types of infectious waste require different methods of disposal.
 You can find out more about which are the relevant containers for the type of infectious waste here

-Different types of Infectious waste are disposed of in different methods.
-You can find out more about the types of containers here.
+Infectious waste can be disposed of in different types of bags and containers.
+You can find out more information here.

 Infectious waste is potentially hazardous to those who come in contact with it and needs either treatment to render safe prior to disposal or incineration.